tradingstrategy-ai/getting-started/README.md

  # Getting started

-- This is an example repository for [Trading Strategy framework](https://tradingstrategy.ai) to get started bringing your [algorithmic trading strategy](https://tradingstrategy.ai/glossary/algorithmic-trading) to decentralised finance
+- This is an example repository for [Trading Strategy framework](https://tradingstrategy.ai) to get started bringing your [algorithmic trading strategy](https://tradingstrategy.ai/glossary/algorithmic-trading) to DEXes and DeFi markets
-- This allows you to develop and backtest your trading strategies against DeFi and [Binance CEX](https://tradingstrategy.ai/glossary/cex) data
 - This repository contains multiple example backtesting  [notebooks](https://tradingstrategy.ai/glossary/jupyter-notebook) to get started
+- The examples should get you up to the speed how to backtest your strategies on both DEX and [Binance CEX](https://tradingstrategy.ai/glossary/cex) data

 # Prerequisites

 - Github user account
-  - The Docker container image running the development environment is hosted on [Github Container Registry](https://github.com/features/packages)
 - Basic Python and data science knowledge
   - Python scripting
   - Pandas